No. 17 Cyclones overcome turnovers, rally past Baylor 38-31

 POLL IMPLICATIONS

-A victory could vault No. 17 Iowa State into the top 15.
+The victory could vault No. 17 Iowa State into the top 15.
 Just five previous Cyclone teams have climbed that high after seven games, with the most recent coming in 2017, coach Matt Campbell’s second season.

 UP NEXT